-For several episodes we've seen different types of chords and how to use them, where by taking some chords from one tonality or by borrowing chords from other tonalities to make great chord progressions.
+For several episodes we've seen different types of chords and how to use them, either by taking some chords from one tonality or by borrowing chords from other tonalities to make great chord progressions.

 But you don't always start a song with the chords progression.
 Sometimes you start with a melody and you just want great chords to support it.
-So today I'd like to take some time to talk about strategies and things to keep in mind while harmonising or reharmonising a melody
+So today I'd like to take some time to talk about strategies and things to keep in mind while harmonising or reharmonising a melody.

 So in this video, we'll try to take a bit of everything we saw in this series, and apply it to harmonize a melody.

 To make it easier, a few months ago, I've made a document gathering a lot of useful information we've seen.
 I also made a video summing everything up, explaining how that document works.
-I'll leave a link to the pdf files and the video down below in the description.

 So let's begin.